-The Nevada Department Education and Renaissance are partnering to support reading for all students by providing access to myON digital literacy resources for grades K-12.
+The Nevada Department of Education and Renaissance are partnering to support reading for all students by providing access to myON digital literacy resources for Grades Kindergarten-12.

-myON Reader—Thousands of enhanced digital titles (fiction, nonfiction, graphic novels, and more) at a wide range of reading levels.
+Thousands of enhanced digital titles (fiction, nonfiction, graphic novels, and more) at a wide range of reading levels are included in myON Reader.
 Flexible reading scaffolds and student-centered literacy tools support close reading and writing skills.

 - Log in to clever.ccsd.net with the student’s Active Directory or CCSD Google credentials.
 If these are unknown, use the “K-5 Backup Login (Non-AD)” option and use the Student ID for the username and password.